SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Subscript syntax involves writing an index value within square brackets (such as ``[0]`` in this example), immediately after the name of the array.
+(Subscripts are described in more detail in :ref:`Methods_Subscripts`.)
 Note that the first item in the array has an index of ``0``, not ``1``.
 Arrays in Swift are always zero-indexed.

+Subscript syntax can be used to change an existing value at a given index:

+.. testcode:: arrays

+    --> shoppingList[0] = "Six eggs"
+    /-> the first item in the list is now equal to \"\(shoppingList[0])\"
+    <-/ the first item in the list is now equal to "Six eggs"

+..
+QUESTION: should I note here that you can't set the firstItem variable and expect the value in the array to change, because Array is a value type?

 An item can be inserted into the array at a specified index by using the ``insert()`` method: